Han So-hee: Endorsements

 Han has been active as a model since 2016.
 Her advertisements include brands such as CJ Group, J.Estina, Banila Co., Eider, Charlotte Tilbury Beauty, L'Oréal, and Giordano International.

 In 2022, Han became a global brand ambassador for luxury fashion house brand Balenciaga and Swiss luxury watch brand Omega SA.
 She modeled for Balenciaga's 2023 Spring/Summer collaborational campaign with Adidas.

 In 2023, she was announced as the global brand ambassador for Singaporean fashion house label Charles & Keith, French luxury jewelry house Boucheron, and Korean-owned sportswear brand Fila.
 Also in 2023, Lotte Chilsung selected Han as the new face of Chum Churum soju.

 In 2024, Han became a global brand ambassador for home appliance brand Shark.

+Public image

+Han has been referred to in Korean media as part of the "MZ Troika" alongside fellow actresses Go Youn-jung and Shin Ye-eun.
+The title of actress troika has historically been used by Korean media to refer to the representative actresses of the generation, such as with Song Hye-kyo, Jun Ji-hyun, and Kim Tae-hee of the 2000s.
+In naming Han, The Chosun Ilbo pointed to Han's "box office success, charming visuals, and impeccable acting skills".

+In several news sources, Han has been widely recognized as a prominent "fashion icon" and trendsetter.
+Elle Singapore called Han an "epitome of a girl crush", and Korean fashion publications have noted that her personal style deviates from the conventional, polished celebrity aesthetics.